 The REAL Cost Of Starting A Business

 The cost of starting a business varies depending on the business model and chosen industry.
-Many small businesses, particularly freelance, online and home-based businesses costs a lot lower than having a business that requires a physical premise and staffs.
+Many small businesses, particularly freelance, online and home-based businesses cost a lot lower than having a business that requires a physical premise and staff.

 The first step to opening up any business is definitely creating a detailed business plan.
 With a business plan in place, it will be easier to identify the different start-up costs involved.

-Here are few costs that are common to all business types and should not be neglected.
+Here are a few costs that are common to all business types that you should include:

 Research expenses

-However, if you have doubts and you want to be sure with a professional insight, you can choose to hire market research firms to aid you in the assessment process.
-Professional market research comes at a price – usually to the tune of RM4,000 for a basic research and may increase for a more in-depth one.
+However, if you have doubts and you want to be sure with professional insight, you can choose to hire market research firms to aid you in the assessment process.
+Professional market research comes at a price – which can range from RM1,400 up to RM10,000++ depending on the type of market and how in-depth the research is.

 Borrowing costs